 Also, if anything changes in your financial situation when looking for your next home, you can renew the conditional approval with your lender.

-Being conditionally approved, however, doesn’t last forever, and finding the right mortgage broker will help home buyers understand timeframes and what must be in place when applying.
+Being conditionally approved, however, doesn’t last forever, and finding the right mortgage broker with an Australian Credit Licence will help home buyers understand timeframes and what must be in place when applying.

 Generally, a conditional approval usually lasts 3 months, but this can change depending on the lender.